ArcaneEngineer/ECS-tutorials/part2.md

 ### How we'll beef up Component data

-Some pre-explanation is required.

-Do you recall from part 1, that each component was no more than a single number in the arary of that component type? e.g. in the `hulls` array, at a given index (i.e. for one entity's hull), we had a single value representing the tank's `y` position, and e.g. each `track`'s single value represented its turning speed.
+Do you recall from [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), that each component was no more than a single number in the arary of that component type? e.g. in the `hulls` array, at a given index (i.e. for one entity's hull), we had a single value representing the tank's `y` position, and e.g. each `track`'s single value represented its turning speed.

-Well, we'll now need to evolve our ECS: we'll make each component be an `object`, so that it can contain multiple values, allowing for complex components.
+Well, we now need to evolve our ECS: we'll make each component be an `object`, so that it can contain multiple values, allowing for complex components.

 Have you noticed that our tank has two tracks, and that they are identical in terms of data?
 This means they are two `objects` of the same `type` (roughly, a `class`), that is, two instances of something created from the same blueprint.